Understanding Why Some Experience Postoperative Depression (And How To Cope)

 Postoperative Risk Factors for Depression

-Depression after surgery can happen to anyone.
-However, there are certain risk factors that make it more likely.
-First, some surgeries seem to be more closely associated with postoperative depression.
-You can have depression even after a very minor surgery.
-But doctors have noticed that people who have the following procedures often have depression afterwards.
+Postoperative depression can happen to anyone.
+However, there are risk factors that make it more likely.
+First, some surgeries seem to be more closely associated than others with postoperative depression.
+Depression can occur after even a minor surgery.
+But doctors have noticed that people who have the following procedures often have depression afterwards:

 - Heart surgery, especially coronary artery bypass graft